Lance Guidry: Western Kentucky

 After the Go-Daddy.com Bowl victory, Guidry became defensive coordinator at Western Kentucky University.

 By his second season (2012), Guidry's defense was #1 in the Sun Belt Conference and 26th nationally.
 That year Western Kentucky earned its first-ever bowl invite (Little Caesar's Bowl) since its transition to the FBS Level.
 Head Coach Willie Taggart left prior to the Little Caesar's Bowl, and once again Guidry was tabbed as the Interim Head Coach for the bowl game, where the Hilltoppers lost a tight game to Central Michigan in the waning minutes of the 4th quarter (24–21).

 McNeese State

 In 2013, Guidry returned to his alma mater to become the defensive coordinator for the Cowboys.
-Guidry's presence was immediately felt as McNeese won 10 games for the first time six years and made the FCS playoffs for the first time in four years.
+Guidry's presence was immediately felt as McNeese won 10 games for the first time in six years and made the FCS playoffs for the first time in four years.
 In his third season, Guidry's defense ranked 12th nationally in total defense, 3rd in scoring defense and 4th in rushing defense - leading the way for McNeese's perfect regular season (10–0) and 2015 Southland Conference Championship.

 After the 2015 season, head coach Matt Viator left McNeese to become head coach at Louisiana-Monroe and Guidry was named as the 15th head coach in McNeese State history.
 After three winning seasons, on November 20, 2018, it was announced that Guidry's contract would not be renewed.